 You have no items in your shopping cart.

-This policy seeks to ensure that personal information managed by the Company is handled in a way that is legally compliant, ethical and adheres to industry best practice.
+These guidelines seek to ensure that personal information managed by Villa Maria is handled in a way that is legally compliant, ethical and adheres to industry best practice.

-Where local legislation, regulations or governing authorities differ in the application and or interpretation of privacy requirements, those rulings shall supersede those set out in this policy.
-The Company will update this policy when our information handling practices change, or when required.
-Any revised policy will take effect when it is published on our website.
+Where local legislation, regulations or governing authorities differ in the application and or interpretation of privacy requirements when capturing personal information, those rulings shall supersede those set out in these guidelines.
+Villa Maria will update these guidelines when our information handling practices change, or when required.
+Any revised guidelines will take effect when it is published on our website.

 Privacy obligations relating to staff are addressed separately within Villa Maria internal policies.

-The information collected by the Company will depend on the products, services or information you ask us to provide to you, and the nature of the dealings you have with us.
+The information collected by Villa Maria will depend on the products, services or information you ask us to provide to you, and the nature of the dealings you have with us.
 This will include (but is not limited to) information to confirm your identity, date of birth and contact details such as your physical address, mailing address, email and contact phone numbers.
-In establishing a customer relationship additional information related to bank accounts, credit information and reference checks will often be requested.
+In establishing a customer relationship, additional information related to bank accounts, credit information and reference checks will often be requested.

 Where we can, we will collect information directly from you.
 Such information is collected in a number of ways including but not limited to:

-As well as collecting information directly from you, where required, we also collect information from third parties in circumstances where we have your consent, are legally required to do so or permissible business
+As well as collecting information directly from you, where required, we also collect information from third parties in circumstances where we have your consent or are legally required to do so.

 The information collected by these tools may include geolocation data, the IP address of the device you are using and information about websites that IP address has come from, the pages accessed on our website and the next website visited.
 We may use and combine this information to maintain, secure and improve our websites, enhance your experience when using our websites, display and deliver relevant content, services and advertising and understand the effectiveness of our marketing and advertising.